On the ergodicity of the frame flow on even-dimensional manifolds: Abstract

 \section{Abstract}

 It is known that the frame flow on a closed $n$-dimensional Riemannian manifold with negative sectional curvature is ergodic if $n$ is odd and $n \neq 7$.
-In this paper we study its ergodicity for $n \geq 4$ even and $n = 7$, and we show that: \begin{enumerate} \item if $n \equiv 2$ mod $4$ or $n=4$, the frame flow is ergodic if the manifold is $\sim 0.3$-pinched, \item if $n \equiv 0$ mod $4$, it is ergodic if the manifold is $\sim 0.6$-pinched, \end{enumerate} except in the three dimensions $n=7,8,134$, where the respective pinching conditions are $0.4962...$, $0.6212...$, and $0.5788...$.
-In particular, if $n \equiv 2$ mod $4$ or $n = 4$, this almost solves a long-standing conjecture of Brin asserting that $1/4$-pinched even-dimensional manifolds have an ergodic frame flow.
+In this paper we study its ergodicity in the remaining cases.
+For $n$ even and $n \neq 8, 134$, we show that: \begin{enumerate} \item if $n \equiv 2$ mod $4$ or $n=4$, the frame flow is ergodic if the manifold is $\sim 0.3$-pinched, \item if $n \equiv 0$ mod $4$, it is ergodic if the manifold is $\sim 0.6$-pinched. \end{enumerate} In the three dimensions $n=7,8,134$, the respective pinching bounds that we need in order to prove ergodicity are $0.4962...$, $0.6212...$, and $0.5788...$.
+This is a significant improvement over the previously known results and a step forward towards solving a long-standing conjecture of Brin asserting that $0.25$-pinched even-dimensional manifolds have an ergodic frame flow.